observablehq/framework/examples/chess/docs/index.md

 theme: dashboard
 ---

-# A Year of Chess Rankings
+# A year of chess rankings

 Rankings of the top ${TOP_N_COUNT} players of _standard_ chess in the last ${MONTHS_OF_DATA} months.
 Data: [International Chess Federation](https://ratings.fide.com/)